OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 ### General Security Practices

-It is essential to employ security practices for the reset codes and tokens that will be used in the methods.
+It is essential to employ security practices for the reset identifiers (tokens, codes, PINs, etc.).
+Some points don't apply to the [offline methods](#offline-methods) such as the lifetime restriction.

 - [Secure random generation](Cryptographic_Storage_Cheat_Sheet.md#secure-random-number-generation).
-- Short lifetime (*e.g.* 30 minutes).
-- Linked to the user requesting the token in the database.
+- Linked to the user in the database.
 - One time use (should be removed from the database once used).
-- Ensure that the tokens and codes are stored in a secure fashion by following the [Password Storage CS](Password_Storage_Cheat_Sheet.md).
+- Ensure that they are stored in a secure fashion by following the [Password Storage CS](Password_Storage_Cheat_Sheet.md).

+### URL Tokens

+URL tokens provide access control to the user by sending a URL with a token appended in the querystring.
+It is sent through a side-channel, *e.g.* email.

+1. Generate a token to the user and attach it in the URL querystring.
+   - If a JWT is used to replace the session creation, it is critical that security best practices are employed for the JWT (*e.g.* enforced algorithm, no sensitive data in the payload, etc.).
    - Tokens should be long enough to avoid brute-force attacks (16 characters should be the minimum used).
    - Don't rely on the [Host](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Host) header while creating the reset URLs to avoid [Host Header Injection](https://owasp.org/www-project-web-security-testing-guide/stable/4-Web_Application_Security_Testing/07-Input_Validation_Testing/17-Testing_for_Host_Header_Injection) attacks.
 When need be, implement a robust whitelist of the allowed Hosts.

-### URL Tokens or Codes

-URL tokens provide access control to the user by sending a URL with a token appended in the querystring, or by sending a code.
-They are both sent through a side-channel, *e.g.* email.

-If a code is provided to the user, the user will have to provide that code manually to the application.

-If a URL with a token is provided to the user, 2 flows present themselves:

-First flow:

-1. Access the URL with the attached token.
+2. Access the URL with the attached token.
+Ensure that the reset password page adds the [Referrer Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy) tag with the `noreferrer` value in order to avoid [referrer leakage](https://portswigger.net/kb/issues/00500400_cross-domain-referer-leakage).
-2. Create a restricted session from that token that permits the user to reset their password.
-If a JWT is used to replace the session creation, it is critical that security best practices are employed for the JWT (*e.g.* enforced algorithm, no sensitive data in the payload, etc.).
 3. Let the user create a new password and confirm it.
 Ensure that the password policy is applied.

-Second flow:

-1. Access the URL with the attached token.
-Ensure that the reset password page adds the [Referrer Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy) tag with the `noreferrer` value in order to avoid [referrer leakage](https://portswigger.net/kb/issues/00500400_cross-domain-referer-leakage).
+*Note:* URL tokens can follow on the same behavior of the [PINs](#pins) by creating a restricted session from the token.
+Decision should be made based on the needs and the expertise of the developer.

+### PINs

+PINs are numbers (between 6 and 12 digits) that are sent to the user through a side-channel, *e.g.* email.

+1. Generate a PIN to the user.
+2. The user will have to set that PIN on the reset password page.
+3. Create a restricted session from that PIN that permits the user to reset their password.
-2. Let the user create a new password and confirm it.
+4. Let the user create a new password and confirm it.
 Ensure that the password policy is applied.

 ### Offline Methods